Best Toons to Collect in Looney Tunes: World of Mayhem

 Character Archetypes: What Are They?

-Healer Archetype: This character can replenish the health points of other toons by using its healing skills.
+This character can replenish the health points of other toons by using its healing skills.
 They can also give other toons various buffs, like attack and defense.
-Their health/defense points are very low and if they are not protected by the tank, they die pretty quick.
+Their health/defense points are very less and need protection.
 Your team must have at least one healer.

 In short, you must create your four-man team as follows: